Lamb, Escobar deliver big hits, D-backs beat Rockies 8-7

 The Rockies led 2-1 in the top of the fourth after Arenado’s 31st home run of the season, a two-run shot.
 Down 8-3, Colorado rallied with three runs in the seventh, but couldn’t catch up.

-Freeland left the game with one out in the bottom of the sixth with what appeared to be a leg injury.
+Freeland left the game with one out in the bottom of the sixth with a strained groin.
 He allowed three earned runs on five hits.

 STRANGE THINGS